The function of a car battery

 The term “dead battery” is not always correct.
 If the battery in your car is simply discharged because the lights were left on for example, the battery can be charged to full capacity.
 When batteries in Dearborn have reached the end of their useful life it is not possible to recharge them enough to be of any use, a new battery must be purchased and installed.

-Motor City Battery Company offer batteries in Dearborn for all your residential and commercial needs.
+Business Name offer batteries in Dearborn for all your residential and commercial needs.
 Motor City supply batteries for cars, boats, golf carts, motorcycles as well as for electronics such as alarm systems, cameras and lots more.
 You can also follow them on Twitter.